 Much of the City is developed, however riparian corridors and other undeveloped areas may provide corridors for wildlife movement.
 The Ukiah 2040 General Plan contains goals and policies that would reduce impacts to wildlife movement.
-Goal ENV-4, Policies ENV-4.1 through ENV-4.3, Goal ENV-6, and Policies ENV-6.1 through ENV-6.8 address development in or near wildlife corridors, including riparian habitat and other sensitive natural communities.49 The Ukiah CAP would promote sustainable infrastructure development and redevelopment within developed portions of the City, and would not affect the riparian corridors and natural areas where habitat supporting wildlife migration and wildlife nursery sites may be present.
+Goal ENV-4, Policies ENV-4.1 through ENV-4.3, Goal ENV-6, and Policies ENV-6.1 through ENV-6.8 address development in or near wildlife corridors, including riparian habitat and other sensitive natural communities.48 The Ukiah CAP would promote sustainable infrastructure development and redevelopment within developed portions of the City, and would not affect the riparian corridors and natural areas where habitat supporting wildlife migration and wildlife nursery sites may be present.
 Future Ukiah CAP projects would be required to adhere to City development regulations and Ukiah 2040 General Plan policies and would be reviewed for consistency with applicable local, regional, and State regulations to limit the potential for impacts to biological resources.
-In addition, implementation of Ukiah CAP Measure CS-1 would enhance conservation efforts within the western hills and forested areas of Ukiah, prioritize regenerative land and water management and ecosystem restoration, and create an Urban Forest Master Plan and Tree Protection Plan to increase the urban tree canopy.
+In addition, implementation of Ukiah, prioritize regenerative land and water management and ecosystem restoration, and create an Urban Forest Master Plan and Tree Protection Plan to increase the urban tree canopy.
 This measure would aid in conserving habitat areas and habitat connectivity within the City.
 Therefore, the Ukiah CAP would result in a less-than-significant impact related to interference with species movement or wildlife nursery use.